syncs-usyd/syncs-constitution/constitution.rst

    outside the weekly BBQs or entirely sponsored by a third party must be approved and signed off by the Treasurer.

+8. Acceptable payment methods to the Society are cash and card.

 Dissolution
 -----------